diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 ![Image: Asset Information in Diskover File Attributes](images/image_aja_edition_mediapulse_asset_creation_within_diskover_ui_file attribute.png)

-### How to Search for Asset IDs in Diskover
+#### How to Search for Asset IDs in Diskover

-#### General Information
+##### General Information
 The **asset id** is part of the metadata harvested by Diskover.
-If a file at the source doesn’t have an asset ID attached to it, it goes without saying that no details will be harvested and/or be available.
+If a file at the source doesn’t have an asset ID attached to it, it goes without saying that no details will be harvested and/or be available within Diskover.

 In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on Xytech asset ID number.

-#### Search Syntax
+##### Search Syntax

-Below is a list of all the indexable media info attributes.
-Following this table you'll find examples/comments for each media info field, which you can copy using the icon at the right of each example > paste in the Diskover user interface search bar > edit as per your needs.
+- The following syntax needs to be respected `xytech.asset_id:value`:
+    * **xytech.asset_id:** is not a variable.
+    * **value** is a variable as per the examples below.

+- Searching on **xytech** fields is case insensitive.

+- Your search query needs to be typed or pasted in the Diskover search bar.

 | Search Query Examples | Search Results |
 | --- | --- |